German Chocolate Dump Cake

 Camping German Chocolate Cake Ingredients

-This recipe goes together quickly with the following simple ingredients:
+This recipe comes together quickly with the following simple ingredients:

 *Any soda will do, although we prefer a dark carbonated beverage.